How thick is the floor?

 We offer a 20-year warranty against peeling and delamination with no required maintenance program.

-How slippery is the garage flooring?
+How slippery is the epoxy flooring for garage floors?

 The aggregate and vinyl flakes added to the floor to provide slip resistance.